Rudymaze/wireframing/README.md

 A digital wireframe with actual text, proper spacing, and styled buttons.

 An interactive prototype where users can click through a checkout flow.

+# The Type of Wireframe Displayed

+The wireframe didplayed on the external sheet is a High Fidelity Wireframe